elos/documentation/theory/1 - sets.md

     B ∖ A = {x ∈ S:x ∈ B and x ∉ A}

 Union, Intersection and Set Difference are binary operations.
-Complement is a unary operations.
+Complement is a unary operation.

 Note:
  * A \ A = ∅
  * A \ ∅ = A
  * ∅ \ A = ∅

 Example: ℝ \ ℚ = set of irrational numbers.
 It can be useful to think of B \ A as B without A.

 #### Cartesian Product (Cross Product)